qamaestro/io-buster/README.md

 ## License

-All scripts available in this repository are licensed under GPLv3.
+All scripts available in the GitHub repository are licensed under GPLv3.

-IO Buster, which is avilable as a form a binary, is available for free under a proprietry license as long as it's not sold or used for profit.
+IO Buster, which is available as a pre-compiled binary, is free under a proprietry license as long as it's not sold or used for profit.
 A user is expected to accept the license agreement when launching IO Buster for the first time.